genomewalker/metadamage/README.md

-## Metagenomics Ancient Damage: metadamage
+## Metadamage - Metagenomics Ancient Damage

 If first time using: